Abhimanyu121/TicketsOnChain/README.md

 10. Check-In is done using Wallet Connect, attendee scans qr code using WalletConnect enabled wallet and confirms an transaction.
 11. All the images of events are hosted on IPFS.
 ### Tech Stack
+1. Matic - Matic Mumbai testnet for fast and low cost transactions.
 1. React - Used for Buidling Dapp.
 2. WalletConnect - For Checking in and web3 Provider.
 3. Web3Connect - Enabled support for multiple Web3 Provider.